 Enabling Serato Studio audio for other applications

-Once the VAD has been installed you will need to enable the device from the Serato Studio Setup menu.
+Once the Virtual Audio Device has been installed you will need to enable the device from the Serato Studio Setup menu.

 - Launch Serato Studio.